Creating Solar Heating in Argentina

 Help alongside the locals to create a solar-powered hot water heater to provide hot water day and night to residents of villages in Argentina.

-Evelyn, a 12-year-old girl who helped assemble a panel said, “we’re…going to keep collecting…cartons, cans and Styrofoam, because now we know they have a use.”
+Scarlett, a 12-year-old girl who helped assemble a panel with her family, said, “we’re…going to keep collecting…cartons, cans and Styrofoam, because now we know they have a use.”

 Main volunteering activities:

 - Helping alongside local experts, mixing cement, constructing the stove walls, installing the chimney, glazing the sides